nicolas-jurco/ServiceRequests/README.md

 * SQLite does not work with Date Types, so validation will be done before insert or update (when working with other SQL engines, this is not necessary)

 * To test email sender, please modify the information from appsettings.json

+### SQLite
+Please refer to https://sqlite.org/download.html  to download binaries and handle .db from cmd Or
+Refer to https://sqlitebrowser.org/ to handle .db from GUI